erdaltsksn/gh-label/docs/gh-label_config.md

 ## gh-label config

-Configure gh-label application
+Configure the application

 ### Synopsis

-Set up GitHub token and any configuration needed for this app works.
+Set up GitHub token and any configurations needed for this app works.

 ```
 gh-label config [flags]